Abdelrahman-Elawady/our-work/README.md

 # our-work

 Done by:
-- Abdelrahman Elawady ⚡
+- Abdelrahman Elawady
-- Ibrahim Albarbari ⚡
+- Ibrahim Albarbari

-A very simple webpage using html, css, and js for displaying our LED panels
+A very simple static webpage using html, css, and js